zydou/arti/doc/dev/testing/Profiling.md

 ## Building for profiling

-When you're testing with `cargo build --release`, use `CARGO_PROFILE_RELEASE_DEBUG=true` to include extra debugging information for better output.
+When you're testing with `cargo build --locked --release`, use `CARGO_PROFILE_RELEASE_DEBUG=true` to include extra debugging information for better output.